yumingj/Text2Human/README.md

 ### Pretrained Models

 Pretrained models can be downloaded from this [Google Drive](https://drive.google.com/file/d/1VyI8_AbPwAUaZJPaPba8zxsFIWumlDen/view?usp=sharing).
-Unzip the file and put them under the dataset folder with the following structure:
+Unzip the file and put them under the pretrained_models folder with the following structure:
 ```
 pretrained_models
 ├── index_pred_net.pth